Hiraoka-Group/rsu-project/README.md

 You can utilize the analysis by employing the `rsuanalyzer` and `chainvisualizer` packages.
 Please refer to the scripts in the `analysis` directory.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the CC BY-NC 4.0 License, following the same terms as the associated paper.
 See the LICENSE file for details.